-Although the Federal Rules do not set forth specific deadlines by which parties must propound or otherwise sequence discovery, courts will often set discovery deadlines in scheduling orders or based on local rules.
+Although the Federal Rules do not set forth specific deadlines by which parties must propound or otherwise sequence discovery, courts will often set discovery deadlines in accordance with their own scheduling orders or local rules.
 Courts may also sequence fact and expert discovery, set specific dates for completion of document production, or limit the time period in which parties can raise discovery disputes.
 From a proportionality perspective, propounding discovery requests at the early stages of the litigation allows parties sufficient time to explore compliance with the discovery requests and bring any disputes before the court for resolution.
-Accordingly, parties should raise any discovery disputes as soon as is reasonably possible, but only after engaging in good faith attempts to resolve the dispute without the court's involvement.
+Accordingly, parties should raise any discovery disputes as soon as is reasonably possible but only after engaging in good faith attempts to resolve the dispute without the court's involvement.

-Where a dispute cannot be resolved, it should be raised with the court promptly.
+If a dispute cannot be resolved, it should be raised with the court promptly.
 In determining whether the requested relief is appropriate, the court may consider the time at which the issue arose and whether the moving party could have raised the issue earlier.
 The resolution of such disputes can be fact-intensive, requiring the court to assess whether the producing party complied with its discovery obligations, the degree of culpability involved, and the prejudice to the requesting party.

-Traditionally, a party must bear the costs of responding to discovery requests, including the costs of production.
-In assessing whether a particular discovery request or requirement is unduly burdensome or expensive, a court should consider the extent to which the claimed burden and expense grow out of the responding party's action or inaction.
-In practice, this principle typically focuses on actions taken, or not taken, by the responding party with regard to the duties to preserve, search, and produce relevant information.28
+Traditionally, parties must bear their own costs when they respond to discovery requests, including the costs of production.
+In assessing whether a particular discovery request or requirement is unduly burdensome or expensive, a court should consider the extent to which the claimed burden and expense grow out of the responding party's own action or inaction.
+In practice, this principle typically focuses on actions taken, or not taken, by the responding party with regard to the duties to preserve, search, and produce relevant information.28 But, it can also occasionally arise when a requesting party delays filing a motion to compel production of ESI or production of ESI in a particular format.

-A failure to preserve relevant information in an accessible format at the outset of litigation should be weighed against a party seeking to avoid the resultant burden of restoring the information.
+A failure to preserve relevant information in an accessible format at the outset of litigation should be weighed against any party seeking to avoid the resultant burden of restoring the information.
 The Advisory Committee noted that an "appropriate consideration" in assessing burden and expense in the context of claims that information is not reasonably accessible is "the failure to produce relevant information that seems likely to have existed but is no longer available on more easily accessed sources."29

-This proportionality principle also applies to a party's failure to engage in early, meaningful discussions with an opponent to develop a discovery plan and avoid potential
+This proportionality principle also applies when a party fails to engage in early, meaningful discussions designed to develop a discovery plan and avoid potential disputes.